Although most of us don’t think of lung cleansing as something we can do, steps can be taken to help them work better.

 Some tools can help you practice your breathing, such as a spirometer.

 This device is often used after surgery to help with the recovery process.
 Other breathing exercises do not require the use of assistive devices.
 These techniques include:

 - Abdominal breathing (also known as diaphragmatic breathing).

-You should talk to your doctor about the options that are available to you if you are a smoker or have lung damage.
-They should be able to refer you to a respiratory clinic, where therapists can put you on a special program to help you.
+You should talk to your doctor about the options available to you if you are a smoker or have lung damage.
+They should be able to refer you to a respiratory clinic, where therapists can put you on a unique program to help you.